ZacharyGodfrey/lists/README.md

 ## TODO

+### API:

-- Implement database communication in API services
+- Add database access
+- Update services to interact with the database
+- Update logger to log entries in the database

+### Client:

 - Divide client into pages and reusable partials
 - Implement SCSS style rules in client
 - Separate HTTP fetch wrapper into its own file
-- Add logging throughout the API